ldelossa/way-shell/README.md

 even if its just documentation.

 Way-Shell depends on the following packages (Fedora 40).
-Please note that Fedora 40 packages the latest wireplumber libraries and (wireplumber-0.5) and Way-Shell will fail to build if a previous version is being linked.
+Please note that Fedora 40 packages the latest wireplumber libraries (wireplumber-0.5) and Way-Shell will fail to build if a previous version is being linked.

     libadwaita-devel \
     upower-devel \